mimoralea/behavioral-cloning/README.md

 Being such a large network and having only 2 tracks to be able to train on, we had to aggresively add regularization methods to our network.
 First, the VGG16 network come with max pooling layers which progressively reduces the size of the representation in order to reduce the amount of parameters and computation in the network, this way helps in the prevention of overfitting.
 The base layers of the VGG16 network contains 5 blocks of 2-3 convolutions each.
 Each of these blocks has a max pooling layer at the end of its last convolution.

 Additionally to the max pooling layers, we added a dropout layer after each of the dense layers on the top network.
 These dropout layers also work to reduce overfitting by randomly dropping a specified number of connections each forward pass, therefore forcing the network to learn important features in different neurons, and simultaneously preventing complex adaptations to the training data.

+![Dropout][dropout]

+In the image above (credit to [Leonardo Araujo](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/dropout_layer.html) we can see a depiction of dropout layers.
+We added dropout layers after each of the dense layers.

 Finally, we pre-recorded validation data on a seperate folder and use this as an independent validation set.
 We developed an early stopping function that would be queried after each epoch.
 The function will basically stop training if it found that the validation loss was improving for the past 2 epochs.